FAQ

 Is it possible to compromise in the case of serious misconduct?

-Mr Grognon, an employee of the company ELLE EST BELLE LA VIE, refused to answer a customer's request for party accessories.
-It would seem that this is not his first act of insubordination, since, in a moody mood, he sometimes refuses to answer customers without reason.
-Mr Grognon was therefore dismissed for serious misconduct.
-His employer did not wish to be the subject of a possible legal action and preferred to settle.
+Mr. Grognon, an employee of the company ELLE EST BELLE LA VIE, refused to answer a customer's order for party supplies.
+It appears this is not his first act of insubordination, as he is prone to mood swings and sometimes refuses to respond to customers without explanation.
+Mr. Grognon was therefore dismissed for serious misconduct.
+His employer, wishing to avoid potential legal action, opted for a settlement.Did he have the opportunity?

 ✓ In its ruling of 15 March 2018, the French Supreme Court (Cour de cassation) clarifies that the settlement indemnity paid following termination of a contract for gross misconduct may be exempt from social security contributions provided that the employer proves that the disputed settlement indemnity has an exclusively compensatory basis(reparation of a damage suffered) as it does not necessarily include compensation in lieu of notice.

-Cécile ZAKINE assists company directors in drafting settlement agreements in labour law.
-A good transaction is always more interesting than a bad decision!
+".
+The Cécile ZAKINE Law Firm assists business leaders in drafting settlement agreements in employment law.
+A good settlement is always more advantageous than a bad decision!